davide-parini/aish/README.md

 # aish - AI Shell Helper

-A fast, terminal-based tool that converts natural language descriptions into executable shell commands using local LLMs via Ollama.
+A fast, terminal-based tool that converts natural language descriptions into executable shell commands using LLMs.

 ## Purpose